ridiculous/duck_puncher/README.md

 # DuckPuncher

-Currently have the following duck punches:
+Currently have the following punches in our repertoire:

 * Array#m   - alias for `map(&:)`, usage: `[1].m(:succ)`
 * Hash#seek - usage: `{a: 1, b: {c: 2}}.seek(:b, :c) #=> 2`